 It struck me as high comedy for this brother to be pointing fingers, saying our lead pastor did not know God, while sitting on chairs God provided under a roof God willed into existence by virtue of this man's ministry.
 I couldn't imagine, then or now, why this accusal so bitterly and almost mortally wounded my brother pastor.
 I Corinthians, which provides an invaluable model for church building, begins with a warning about divisions within the church, about the Body of Christ splintering into factions who follow This Guy or That Guy or The Other Guy.
 Church growth, as we discuss this week, begins with each one of us.

-The My favorite episode of Star Trek
+My favorite episode of Star Trek

 is the one where Kirk